aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You don't have to be faster than the bear, you just have to be faster than the slowing guy running from it.
+> 🥠 Ask your mom instead of a cookie.

-Last update: Tue Aug  6 05:08:09 2024
+Last update: Wed Aug  7 05:07:39 2024

 ### Let's play! 🎮